markustenghamn/markustenghamn.github.io/_posts/2016-01-16-time-to-change-the-website-a-bit.markdown

 redirect_from:
    - /time-to-change-the-website-a-bit
 date:   2016-01-16 20:12:37 +0100
-categories: best domain registrar
+categories: markus tenghamn
 description: About 6 months ago I accepted a great job at Key Solutions here in Västerås, Sweden where I live which has kept me pretty busy lately.
 I don't have time to write as much as I did before and and the...
 ---

-**This post has been migrated and imported into different systems over the years, I have not had a chance to format this post so it may be hard to read but I have left it here as a reference.**
+**This post has been migrated and imported into different systems over the years, I have not had a chance to format this post manually so it may be hard to read but I have left it here as a reference.**

 About 6 months ago I accepted a great job at Key Solutions here in Västerås, Sweden where I live which has kept me pretty busy lately.
 I don't have time to write as much as I did before and and the time has also given me time to think about what I really want to publish here.
 The blog will be more personal from now on and less promotional.
 I want to share random thoughts and ideas that I have during the day which might result in some shorter posts.
 I also want to share my knowledge and solutions and perhaps contribute a bit to open source libraries when I get the chance.
 As you may have noticed my blog has a much cleaner and simpler look which I love, it looked messy in the past.
 Anyways to get started with the new blog let's take a look at some of my interesting projects which are free to use and open sourced.